-Bitzios Consulting has been engaged by ADCO to prepare a Construction Traffic and Pedestrian Management Plan (CTPMP) for the multi-deck car park (MDCP) of the Tweed Valley Hospital (TVH) project at 771 Cudgen Road, Cudgen.
-The MDCP construction forms part of the larger TVH approval and construction.
-As such, several key aspects of this CTPMP will be related to the larger TVH project and align with the previously approved CTMP prepared for the main works.
+Bitzios Consulting has been engaged by ADCO to prepare a Construction Traffic and Pedestrian Management Sub-Plan (CTPMP) for the construction of the Health Hub as part of the Tweed Valley Hospital (TVH) project at 771 Cudgen Road, Cudgen.
+Bitzios was previously involved in developing the Main Works CTPMP for the lead contractor Lend Lease.
+This CTPMP aligns and is to coordinate with the previous CTPMPs undertaken for Lend Lease and ADCO and associated traffic management measures located in proximity to the site.
 The location of the subject site is shown in Figure 1.1.